harryo583/harryo583/README.md

 ## About Me

 - Math + CS major at Northwestern University
-- Avid lover of tennis, ML, number theory & combo
+- Avid lover of tennis, speedcubing, and math puzzles

 ## Get in Touch